• Skip to primary navigation

 Instructions

-1. Preheat air fryer to 350 degrees F for three minutes.
+1. Preheat air fryer to 350℉ for three minutes.

 2. Add frozen French fries to the fryer basket.
 Cook for 8 minutes.
 Remove the fryer basket and shake a few times to toss the French fries.
-Cook for an additional 4 minutes or until brown and crispy.
+Cook for an additional 4 minutes.
+Check them for doneness.
+They should be brown and crisp.
+If needed, cook an additional three minutes.

 3. Remove French fries from basket.
-Salt, if desired.
+Toss with a little salt, if desired.
 Serve warm.

 Reader Interactions